wooferzfg/wwrando/README.md

 This patcher adds features coded in for the Wind Waker Randomizer to a Wind Waker ISO without the randomization.
 Intended to make a more enjoyable gameplay experience reflecting many changes made for Wind Waker HD.

-Allows you to customize Link, but casual outfits will only be seen before getting the tunic or during New Game+

 You can toggle the following on/off:
 * Swift Sail replaces Sail
 * Instant text boxes